needle-mirror/com.unity.testtools.codecoverage/Documentation~/HowToInterpretResults.md

 ### Summary

 Similar to the Summary section of the previous page, this section shows some brief statistics for the selected class.
 The most important value is the Line Coverage percentage.
-Setect the **<** button in the top left hand corner to return to the previous screen.
+Select the **<** button in the top left hand corner to return to the previous screen.

 ### Coverage History